approvals/ApprovalTests.Java/approvaltests/docs/how_to/CaptureFilesFromCI.md

   * [The solution](#the-solution)
   * [Compatibility](#compatibility)<!-- endToc -->

+## Introduction
+This documentation explains how to capture received files from a Continuous Integration (CI) system when tests pass on your local machine but fail on CI.

-## The problem
+## Problem Description
-Your tests pass on your machine but fail on the CI system and you're not sure why.
-This is most common with image files with image/binary files but can occur with any file type.
+One of the challenges developers face is when tests pass on their local machine but fail on the CI system.
+This is particularly common with image or binary files but can occur with any file type.

-## The solution
+## Solution: Using FileCaptureReporter
-ApprovalTests has a reporter `FileCaptureReporter` that, on failure, will add the received file to your Git repo and push it.
+ApprovalTests provides a reporter called `FileCaptureReporter` that can help address this issue.
+When a test fails, `FileCaptureReporter` adds the received file to your Git repository and pushes it.
 This allows you to capture feedback from a headless CI machine.

-**NOTE**: This will make one commit per received file.
-So if you have multiple failing tests, you will have multiple commits.
+**NOTE**: Keep in mind that this process will create one commit per received file.
+If multiple tests fail, you will have multiple commits.

 Here is an example: